-Whilst Monkeypox does not spread easily between people, it can spread through close contact, so is likely to be spread during sex rather than sexual transmission.
+Whilst Mpox does not spread easily between people, it can spread through close contact, so is likely to be spread during sex rather than sexual transmission.
 This could include if your face, lips, hands or fingers (or other skin-to-skin contact during sex) comes into contact with the monkeypox rash or lesions.

 It can also be caught from:

 - touching or sharing clothing, bedding or towels used by someone with the monkeypox rash

 - during kissing and oral sex with a person with mpox